 Front Table Area

-This area was traditionally handled by the martial arts club here on campus.
+This area was traditionally handled by the Martial Arts club here on campus.
 They no longer have a club on campus, so Anime Club stepped in to fill this spot, after the President (Bryce Blocker) volunteered the club for this position, without asking the club first.

-The basic idea behind this area is to hand out the nanocon booklets, the lanyards, keep track of lost and found, and as a general Q&A area.
+The basic idea behind this area is to hand out the Nanocon booklets and lanyards, keep track of lost and found, and as a general Q&A area.

 Game Consoles